Folk Singer (album)

-Folk Singer is the fourth studio album by Muddy Waters, released in January 1964 by Chess Records.
+Folk Singer is the second studio album and fourth album overall by Muddy Waters, released in January 1964 by Chess Records.
 The album features Waters on acoustic guitar, backed by Willie Dixon on string bass, Clifton James on drums, and Buddy Guy on acoustic guitar.
 It is Waters's only all-acoustic album.
 Numerous reissues of Folk Singer include bonus tracks from two subsequent sessions, in April 1964 and October 1964.

 Despite not charting in any country, Folk Singer received critical acclaim; most reviewers praised its high-quality sound, especially on remastered versions, as well as the instrumentation.
-In 2003, the album was ranked number 280 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2003, the album was ranked number 280 on Rolling Stone's list of "The 500 Greatest Albums of All Time".

 Background

 After his successful performance at Newport Jazz Festival and tours through America, Chess Records encouraged Waters to record songs for a new studio album.
 Before the recording, several musicians had left Waters's band, and others had joined Waters.
 Andrew Stephens, who played at Newport, was replaced in the following years with numerous bassists.
 The drummer Francis Clay was replaced by Willie "Big Eyes" Smith, who played in the Muddy Waters Junior Band.
 Pat Hare was sentenced to life in prison for the murder of his wife (while in jail, he formed the band Sounds Incarcerated).
 Hare was replaced by a succession of guitarists, including James "Pee Wee" Madison, who played a right-handed guitar left-handed.
 Madison played guitar on some of the reissue bonus tracks, as did Sammy Lawhorn.
 Lawhorn allegedly suffered from narcolepsy (Elvin Bishop denied this, believing that Lawhorn's sleepiness was due to alcoholism).
 The electric guitarist Buddy Guy, who had recorded with Waters on Blues from Big Bill's Copacabana, released by Chess in 1963, was hired.
 Guy had been discovered by Waters shortly after Guy arrived in Chicago from Louisiana.